 c.
 An amount equal to 35% of the sum of the above items will also be paid to the Contractor.
 The 35% shall cover compensation for furnishing the necessary small tools for work, together with all other overhead items of expense.

 d.
 For property damage, liability, and worker's compensation insurance premiums, unemployment insurance contributions, and social security taxes on the force account work, the Contractor shall receive the actual cost, to which 10% will be added.
 The Contractor shall furnish evidence of the rate or rates paid for such bond, insurance, and tax.

 e.
 The wage of the superintendent, timekeeper, or supervisor who is employed partly on force account work and partly on other work shall be prorated between two classes of work according to the number of persons shown by the payrolls as employed on each class of work.

 f.
 For materials used on force account work, the Contractor shall receive the actual cost of materials delivered on the work, including the freight and handling charges as shown by original receipted bills, to which cost will be added a sum equal to 15% thereof.

 g.
-Rental rate for machinery, tools, or equipment (except small hand tools which may be used) and fuel and lubricants shall be based on the average monthly rental rate published in the RENTAL RATE BLUE BOOK by Equipment Watch.
+Rental rate for machinery, tools, or equipment (except small hand tools which may be used) and fuel and lubricants shall be based on the average monthly rental rate published in the Equipment Watch Cost Recovery.
 The Engineer and the Contractor shall agree on a rental rate in writing before extra work on force account basis is performed.
 Profit percentage shall not be added to the rental rate.

 h.
 Compensation as herein provided shall be accepted by the Contractor as payment in full for extra work done on a force account basis.
 It will be assumed that such payment includes the use of tools and equipment for which no rate is allowed, overhead, and profit.